AjayLSojitra/Word-Search-Game/README.md

 ✔ Add done or Over option on Play Game screen if we went through Category choose.
 Because they were no other option to Game Over except back button.
 ✔ Share option is taking too much time on the Game over screen - so need to check it.
 ✔ Settings screen language selection not applying immediately.
-- Init game design modification.
+✔ Init game design modification.
 Because it's look like same we have on Verbal Fluency Game.
+- Manage responsivness.

 Initial project setup